How I Built ShipDauRoi and Reached Top 50 on the App Store

 If you're a developer thinking about building your own product:

-• Ship fast, learn fast. — Don't over-engineer the MVP.
+- Ship fast, learn fast.: Don't overbuild the MVP.

-• The product is not the app. — The product is the entire experience — support, reliability, trust.
+- The product is not the app.: It is the whole experience: support, reliability, trust.

-• Know your limits. — If you can't handle operations and development simultaneously, find someone who can handle the other side.
+- Know your limits.: If you can't do operations and development at once, find someone for the other side.

-• It's always worth trying. — Even if ShipDauRoi didn't become a unicorn, the experience made me a significantly better developer and leader.
+- It's always worth trying.: ShipDauRoi didn't become a unicorn, but it made me a better developer.